A healthy ocean for a protected climate

 • Advocacy and international cooperation to attach greater importance to the challenges facing the oceans/climate/biodiversity .
 The OCP has been granted observer status at the Climate (UNFCCC) and Biological Diversity (CBD) Conventions, where it brings civil society messages to the attention of decision-makers.

-In 2021, the OCP will publish a Report on Ocean/Climate/Biodiversity solutions contributed by its network’s members to promote the range of concrete solutions to protect marine biodiversity and fight against the impact of change.
-In addition to the Veolia Foundation, it is supported by the French Development Agency, the French Biodiversity Office and also the Prince Albert II of Monaco Foundation.
+In addition to the Veolia Foundation, the OCP is supported by the French Development Agency, the French Biodiversity Office and also the Prince Albert II of Monaco Foundation.

 With the backing of its scientific expertise and its institutional networks, the OCP is a key player in the Oceans and Climate community.
 Its clear goal is to continue to explain how the oceans are impacted by climate change, but primarily to show that, faced with climate change, the oceans are part of the solutions.